How Old Is Your House? 11 Ways to Check Your Home’s Age

 2. Access your county website or assessor’s office

-Many city or county websites will have an online parcel search feature.
-Generally, each property is assigned an assessor’s parcel number (APN).
-This unique identifier is assigned by the tax assessor to real property under its jurisdiction.
-The types of information that can be found for each address usually include tax assessments, property value, and when the house was built.
+The types of information available for each address typically include tax assessments, property value, and the year the house was built.
 Some cities or counties don’t have their information online, which means you’ll need to visit that office in person to find the records via the grantor-grantee index or tract index.

 3. Search your home’s address online